johnhenry/ai.matey/readme.md

 console.log(poem);
 ```

-## API Compatible Client
+## API Compatible Clients

 Use the OpenAI compatible client standalone, or as a drop-in replacement for window.ai

-Note, that unlike with the mock implementation, the OpenAI client requires instantiation.
+Note, that unlike with the mock implementation, these require instantiation.

 ### Installation